pingcap/docs/dev/how-to/maintain/identify-abnormal-queries/identify-expensive-queries.md

 Basic fields:

 * `cost_time`: The execution time of a statement when the log is printed.
-* `stats`: Statistical information about tables or indexes involved in statements. `pesudo` indicates that there is no statistical information available; thus, you need to analyze tables or indexes.
+* `stats`: The version of statistics used by the tables or indexes involved in a statement.
+If the value is `pseudo`, it means that there are no available statistics.
+In this case, you need to analyze the tables or indexes.
 * `table_ids`: The IDs of the tables involved in a statement.
 * `txn_start_ts`: The start timestamp and the unique ID of a transaction.
 You can use this value to search for the transaction-related logs.
 * `sql`: The sql statement.